Delphi — the centre of the world with Picture-Perfect Views

 Lots of museums and historical sites such as Delphi Archaeological Museum and Sikelianos Museum.

 Delphi lies 180 kilometers northwest of Athens.
 You’re can make Delphi a day trip fro Athens and the town is connected by a regular bus service.
+Also check out this post on the Ancient Theaters of Greece

 Which beaches to use: